liuzhengzhe/DreamStone-ISS/get3d_release/README.md

 All the examples in paper can be generated immediately at the beginning of the training process.

-For some other cases, take 'A green rolling chair' as an example, the shape can be generated after around 100 iterations.
-Check the rendered image in "result" folder, and stop training when the desired shape appears.
+For some other cases, taking 'A green rolling chair' as an example, the desired shape can be generated after around 100 iterations.
+Check the rendered images in "result" folder, and stop training when the desired shape appears.
 The trained mapper of this example is released [here](https://drive.google.com/drive/folders/1OhGtFmQqE6-R1SwxoXIGKtCMynDpSwHP).

 (2) Inference